 2. A lob is always very effective if executed properly: over the attacker’s weak side (e.g. backhand) or deep cross-court.

-3. The down-the-line shot can pass the net player a lot quicker but it could be risky because of the higher net, less margin for an error and, besides, if your opponent gets the racquet behind the ball he’ll have a nice opening for a cross-court put-away.
+3. The down-the-line shot can pass the net player a lot quicker, but it could be risky because of the higher net, less margin for an error, and, besides, if your opponent gets the racquet behind the ball, they’ll have a nice opening for a cross-court put-away.

 In my opinion, to keep things simple, I’d try to stick with the first two options as my overall tactics when my opponent attacks at the net.

-You should though vary and surprise your opponent with a different tactic once in a while to keep him from finding you predictable.
+You should though vary and surprise your opponent with a different tactic once in a while to keep them from finding you predictable.